Waweru990/Waweru990.github.io/docs/index.md

 I work on extracting actionable insights from satellite imagery and large spatial datasets using Python, Google Earth Engine, and open-source GIS tools.
 I am passionate about applying GeoAI techniques to real-world challenges in land use mapping, climate monitoring, and urban planning.
-I am currently seeking opportunities in [YOUR TARGET ROLE] in [YOUR TARGET LOCATION].
+I am currently seeking opportunities in Geomatics in Bonn.

 </div>